 Custom dashboards help decision-makers see data that matters.
 You can also share custom dashboards and reports with others.

 The next page shows an option to create a new custom dashboard.
-Click on the Create button to get started, as shown in the screenshot below.
+Click the Create button to get started, as shown in the screenshot below.

 The “Create” option provides two ways to proceed – Blank Canvas and Starter Dashboard.
-Proceed with the first option if you wanted to create a custom dashboard from scratch.
+Proceed with the first option if you want to create a custom dashboard from scratch.
 Don’t forget to name your new dashboard.

 After you’ve set up a custom dashboard with desired widgets, you can see the new dashboard right on the Customization -> Dashboards page.